tushrv/ML-DL/README.md

 ## Note to Self

 This repository is a work in progress and serves as my personal notes.
-Feel free to add, modify, or expand upon any section as my understanding grows or as I discover new concepts related to neural networks.
+Feel free to add, modify, or expand upon any section.

 ## Contributions

 While this is primarily a personal learning project, suggestions or corrections are welcome.
 Feel free to open an issue or submit a pull request if you notice any errors or have ideas for improvements.

-## License

-This project is open-source and available under the MIT License.